William M. Miley: Postwar

 After the war, Miley was appointed to command the 11th Airborne Division while it occupied Japan, and after its return to Fort Campbell, Kentucky.
 He had several later assignments, including serving as Director of the Joint Airborne Troop Board, Commander of U.S. Army Alaska, under the Alaskan Command.
 He also served as Chief of Staff of the former Continental Army Command (which became the United States Army Forces Command in 1973).
 He retired from the military in 1955, with a rank of major general.

 Following his retirement from the army in 1955, Miley worked for Merrill Lynch, Pierce, Fenner & Beane, until his retirement in 1976, at which time he returned to Starkville, Mississippi.
 Miley was the second to last living division commander of World War II.
 He died in Starkville in September 1997 at the age of 99, three months short of turning 100.
-Only Major General Ralph C. Smith, who commanded the 27th Infantry Division during World War II, would live longer, passing away in January 1998 at the age of 104.
+Only Major General Ralph C. Smith, who commanded the 27th Infantry Division during World War II, would live longer, dying in January 1998 at the age of 104.